 Family therapy is an important aspect of depression treatment at our center as our clients are part of larger systems of loved ones, family, and friends who need to be included in the healing process.
 During family sessions, you’ll have the opportunity to work with your loved ones to teach them about depression, the treatments, and progress you’ve made.
 We’ll also allow your loved ones the chance to discuss ways in which your depression has impacted their lives.

 Our treatment center offers a variety of experiential methods designed to complement traditional therapies.
-These therapeutic methods may include the following:
+Based on need and availability, these therapeutic methods may include the following:

 - Breath work